GioaniBraouni/Asychronous-Programming/README.md

 # Asychronous-Programming
-**The procuder-consumer problem is classic synchronization problem in operating systems written in c# with visual studio 19**
+**The produder-consumer problem is classic synchronization problem in operating systems written in c# with visual studio 19**

 # The problem of producer-consumer